Agenda

 Regional Roundtables

 Regional cooperation – working together for mutual benefit – is one of the keys to a sustainable future.
 How we get there begins with coming together to talk.
-Join your regional colleagues and MNL Board members in this roundtable-style group discussion.
+Join your regional colleagues and MNL Board members in these roundtable-style group discussions.

 Youth Caucus